Renata-Fu/Super3Path/README.md

 -------------------------------

 ### module 3 (common_pathways.py)
 This module finds pathways common to 2 or more databases.
-Pathways have different names in different databases, but may represent the same biological process.
+Pathways may have different names in different databases, but may represent the same biological process.

 This module utilizes Compath's mapping catalog [5].
 A slightly modified version of this catalog can be found in the input_files folder.
 #### command line